About the National Clinicians Scholar Program

 Yes, we teach research methods – we are committed to rigorous science and this is a research fellowship.
 But the NCSP at Yale is much more than that.
 We are deeply committed to providing trainees not only with the tools necessary to conduct high-quality research, but also to inculcating a commitment to health equity, a nuanced understanding of systemic racism and other complex determinants of health, and a recognition that engagement of stakeholders at all levels is a foundational premise of improving health.
 Our Scholars impact policy.
 We change healthcare.
 We improve the health of our communities.
 We take great pride in the Program’s credibility in building research capacity among local Community-Based Organizations in New Haven that can help them advance their own missions.

 We are looking for individuals who are impatient with the status quo – who are skeptical of conventional wisdom and want to use research as a lever to promote change.
-And what path do our Scholars take?
+Our Scholars develop and refine their analytic and critical thinking skills through coursework as well as conducting substantive research projects.
+And whatpath do our Scholars take?
 Our Scholars are pluripotent – some aspire to work in a federal, state, or local government setting.
-Others will join community-based organizations, or work in large health systems.
-Others will pursue academic careers.
-We work with Scholars, tailoring their experiences to ensure they have the skills and experiences needed to succeed, and we have fun along the way.
-Please peruse our website, and let us know if you have any questions about the program.
+Many will pursue academic careers, or leadership roles in large health systems We work with Scholars, tailoring their experiences to ensure they have the skills and experiences needed to succeed, and we have fun along the way.

 Sincerely,